flyceratops/Deep-Learning_Udacity/README.md

 # Deep Learning Foundation Nanodegree Program at Udacity
-My projects from the course.
+Projects and notes from the course.